 The successful applicants for a given campus are ranked according to grade predictors and quotas of their chosen degree programs.
 Some degree programs are more competitive due to high demand.

-Foreign OR Filipino applicants who have graduated or are graduating from a secondary school school abroad (i.e. international applicant) and have not enrolled in college before SY 2021-2022 may be admitted as freshmen by automatic admission, provided they meet other admission requirements, including qualifications for college admission by national or international foreign-administered examinations.
-For details please visit https://upcollegeadmissions.up.edu.ph.
+Foreign OR Filipino applicants who have graduated or are graduating from a secondary school abroad (i.e., international applicant) and have not enrolled in college before SY 2023-2024 may be admitted as first year students by automatic admission, provided they meet other admission requirements, including qualifications for college admission by national or international foreign-administered examinations.
+For details please see the information below and visit https://upcollegeadmissions.up.edu.ph.

 Students from other universities may apply for transfer to a UP campus after earning 33 academic units in another school with a weighted average of 2.00 or better on the UP marking system.
 Information regarding transfer procedures to UP may be obtained from the Office of the University Registrar of the respective UP campuses.